RoseIyera/Things-to-remember/README.md

 # Things-to-remember

-This repository consists of some of the notes I put together for pre exam preparations.
+This repository consists of some of the notes I put together to look back on in future.